bioidiap/bob.pad.face/doc/baselines.rst

 .. tip::

-    If you are at `idiap`_ you can use SGE grid to speed-up the calculations.
+    If you are at `idiap`_ you can use the SGE grid to speed-up the calculations.
     Simply add the ``--dask-client sge`` (or ``-l sge``) argument to the above command.
 For example: